jyothivedurada/KaggleDocGen/README.md

 <br/>Splitted Data: <splitted data folder>/competition_notebooks_with_atleast_1_medal_and_10_votes/with_spacy_summarization/all_constraints/todo-18
 <br/>CodeBERT Results: <CodeXglue folder>/output/notebooks_output/competition_notebooks_with_atleast_1_medal_and_10_votes/with_spacy_summarization/all_constraints/todo-18

-NOTE: Check in similar file paths for the results using GraphCodeBERT and UnixCoder.
+NOTE 1: Check in similar file paths for the results using GraphCodeBERT and UnixCoder.
+<br/>NOTE 2: For more details, check "Different Models" sheet in "results_and_analysis_on_notebooks_dataset.xlsx"

 ## Code Segmenation Dataset